adibintangprada/Pandas_Exercise/README.md

 This is Pandas Packages exercise (Selecting, Filtering, and Sorting).
 You can use it to sharpen your skill in Pandas.

 ## Overview
-These are set of challenge that you can use to improve your skills in Selecting and Filtering data.
+These are set of challenge that you can use to improve your skills in Selecting, Filtering, and Sorting data.

 ## Contents
 These are the question for this exercise: